-Avocados get three-fourths of their calories from fat — but because it is monounsaturated fat and because avocados are low in calories, you can enjoy eating them in good health.
-Serve with low-fat tortilla chips, or try an arrangement of crudités.
-A great source of monounsaturated fat and potassium, this version beats the store-bought varieties any day!
+Avocados get three-fourths of their calories from fat — but because it’s monounsaturated fat and because avocados are low in calories, you can enjoy eating them in good health.
+Serve with tortilla chips or try an arrangement of crudités.
+This fresh, homemade version beats store-bought varieties any day!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy